 What is the A.N.B.U.
 Group Therapy Pilot Project?

-A.N.B.U., in collaboration with The Gatehouse and York University’s Centre for Sexual Violence Response, Support and Education, is conducting a first-of-its-kind research project developing a Group Therapy Model.
+A.N.B.U., in collaboration with The Gatehouse and York University’s Centre for Sexual Violence Response, Support and Education, conducted and completed a first-of-its-kind research project developing a Group Therapy Model.
 This model is aimed at creating linguistically and culturally appropriate spaces for adult survivors of CSA in the Tamil community to begin their healing journeys.

 How does the research take place?

-Over the next 2 years, A.N.B.U. will conduct three phases of group therapy and individual therapy sessions (as needed) for adult survivors of CSA within the Tamil diaspora.
-Each phase will have a new group of participants.
-With the guidance of an expert evaluator, this research project will track and incorporate improvements and make changes to ultimately take us closer to creating a group therapy model that reflects and serves the needs of survivors and those impacted by CSA in the Tamil diaspora.
+Over the past 2 years, A.N.B.U. conducted three phases of group therapy and individual therapy sessions (as needed) for adult survivors of CSA within the Tamil diaspora.
+Each phase engaged a new group of participants.
+With the guidance of an expert evaluator, this research project tracked and incorporated improvements and made changes to the original model to ultimately take us closer to creating a group therapy program that reflects and serves the needs of survivors and those impacted by CSA in the Tamil diaspora.

 Who can participate?